5txvn/taiga/README.md

 Hello Earth
 <-
 </pre>
-If you need to (for whatever reason) use a function for this purpose, there is a print function in Taiga
+If you need to (for whatever reason) use a function for this purpose, there is a <b>print</b> function in Taiga
 <pre>
 print("Hello World")
 </pre>
 <h6>Printing Errors to the Console</h6>
-To print errors to the console, use the er keyword
+To print errors to the console, use the <b>er</b> keyword
 <pre>
 er "Error"
 #output is: Error